whuhxb/research-experience/university-of-arizona/README.md

 I worked as Teaching Assistant for CSC 473 Automata, Grammars and Languages taught by Prof. Cesim Erten.
 As a Teaching Assistant, I had regular duties like any other students. **Prof. Cesim Erten mentored me and I learnt a lot by also reading research works.** It was greatly helpful.

+- I previously studied this subject out of interest in languages theory.

 ### 🏆Acheivements as a Teaching Assistant

 - I proposed ideas to conduct syllabus-driven Supplemental Instruction sessions for practice, add quizzes in-class, idea to accomodate points for piazza questions and answers from students in October 2023 were actually implemented in Spring 2024.